hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 These need to be visible by both the Client and the Server.
 The Server here is the plugin.
 If you are planning on making people be able to extend your application with go-plugin, you should make these available as a separate SDK.
 So people won't have to include your whole project just to implement an interface and use protoc.
 In fact, you could also extract the `protoc` definition into a separate repository so that your SDK can also pull it in.

 You will have three repositories:
-* Your application;
+* Your application
-* The SDK providing the interface and the GRPC Server and Client implementation;
+* The SDK providing the interface and the GRPC Server and Client implementation
-* The protoc definition file and generated skeleton ( for Go based plugins).
+* The protoc definition file and generated skeleton ( for Go based plugins ).

 Other languages will have to generate their own protoc code, and includ it into the plugin; like the Python implementation example located here: [Go-plugin Python Example](https://github.com/hashicorp/go-plugin/tree/master/examples/grpc/plugin-python).
 Also, read this documentation carefully: [non-go go-plugin](https://github.com/hashicorp/go-plugin/blob/master/docs/guide-plugin-write-non-go.md).
 This document will also clarify what `1|1|tcp|127.0.0.1:1234|grpc` means and will dissipate the confusion around how plugins work.